bczuniga/CS250-Sp23-Group13/UML Car Rental.md

 }
 ```

-# Description
+# What's New?
 ## Enumerations
-Starting off at the bottom of the UML diagram, from right to left, we have three enumerations for CarBody, Color, and FuelType that the RentalCar class will use.
+We have three enumerations for CarBody, Color, and FuelType that the RentalCar class will use.
 Because of the variability in how an employee could input these values, we've streamlined it using these enumerations to keep it consistent across all cars.
 ## User
 The `User` class is a superclass of both `Customer` and `Employee`.
 The user class is what lets us create individual account access to the system.
 The `User` class contains name, email, and password that is required for either types of accounts.
 The functions that are in the class is general account manipulation and availability of vehicles given a location it gets passed
+### Customer
+The `Customer` class inherits the `User` class that covers the functions and members that a customer would need to manipulate their rental account.
+The class also contains relevant documents such as `rentalAgreement` and `rentalInsurance` required to complete a transaction.
+In this class, the `GPSLocation`, and `PaymentInfo` are used as well which will be described later in the document.
+### Employee
+The `Employee` class now includes a validation method that checks if the customer has the proper documents and is of age in order to rent a vehicle.
+The changes also include functions that allow an Employee to add, modify, or remove cars in an existing fleet at a location.
 ## Payment info
 The `PaymentInfo` class is another object that a customer creates either one or more instances of.
 This class contains credit card information that can be stored and used for future transactions.
 ## GPS Location
 The `GPSLocation` class manages directions to and from a customers location to a given rental location using coordinates that the class finds given an address string passed by the customer.
 Any function that requires location for finding directions of will use the `GPSLocation` class.
+It now utilizes Pairs and GPS coordinates that allows for precise locations.
+## RentalCar
+The `RentalCar` class has new setters to update the class's members such as `make`, `model`, `color`, `carBody`, `year`, and `setNumSeats`.
+## RentalLocation
+Added an `availableCars<map>` that contains available vehicles at a given RentalLocation.